flipcamp/engagingstudents4/essays/pellegrin.md

 10\) [Brad Mehldau – “All the Things You Are” (*The Art of the Trio, Volume 4: Back at the Vanguard*)](http://open.spotify.com/track/77kiZTOELj5lsOanRu8vBV)

 - four-chorus piano introduction, head at 2:08
-- conduct in a medium-fast 4 (hypermetric 2)
+- conduct in a medium-fast four (hypermetric 2)
 - in 7 (4/4 + 3/4), as with the previous Mehldau example
   - except here one measure of 7 is equivalent to two measures of the original tune
 - eighth-note subdivision = 4+4+3+3
   - this is most consistently articulated by the bass
 - AABA with twelve measures in last A section (36-measure form)
-- one could also conduct this in a medium 3 (hypermetric 2), feeling a 2+2+3 quarter-note subdivision of the meter (this is harder in that the conducting is slower, but is easier when the bass walks quarter notes rather than articulating the 4+4+3+3 eighth-note subdivision)
+- one could also conduct this in a medium three (hypermetric 2), feeling a 2+2+3 quarter-note subdivision of the meter (this is harder in that the conducting is slower, but is easier when the bass walks quarter notes rather than articulating the 4+4+3+3 eighth-note subdivision)
 - transcription of piano solo by Tom Hewson available [*here*](https://tomhewson.files.wordpress.com/2013/12/allthethings.pdf)

 11\) [Robert Glasper – “G&B” (*In My Element*)](http://open.spotify.com/track/5P22GrIprYmnFZoR3P6142)